 You can also use them if someone signs up for your newsletter but doesn’t end up using it.

 If a user is inactive after signing up, it’s usually because they’re simply too busy to start using your product.
 An automated trigger email is a perfect way to remind them of the benefits of using your product or service.

-You can set your rules, such as when a user is inactive for 7 days after sign-up, an automated email goes out that re-sells them on the benefits of your product.
+You can set your rules, such as when a user is inactive for seven days after sign-up, an automated email goes out that re-sells them on the benefits of your product.

-Trigger emails are the perfect way to ensure you’re communicating with leads and customers and keeping them engaged at the right time.
+Trigger emails are the perfect way to ensure you’re communicating with customers at the right time.

 Keeping customers engaged should be a focus of every campaign, but inactive subscribers are an unavoidable reality in email marketing.